Nagasrineelamshetty/Nagasrineelamshetty/README.md

 I'm a passionate undergrad focused on building innovative, user-centric solutions.
 Currently, I’m working on mental health platforms and smart systems using AI/ML.
 I'm always eager to explore new technologies and enhance digital experiences.

 I love collaborating on open-source projects and believe in continuous learning.
-Feel free to check out my repositories and connect!
+Feel free to check out my repositories and connect!!!

 ---